Vetri2509/Salifort_Motors_Employee_Retention-/README.md

 3. **Precision Score**: The proportion of positive predictions that were true positives.
 4. **F1 score**: It’s a harmonic mean of “precision” & “recall”, taking both the metrics into account.
 5. **Confusion matrix**: A graphical representation of how accurate a classifier is at predicting the labels for a categorical variable*
-   * True negatives: The count of observations that the classifier correctly predicted as False (0).
-In this case, the classifier will correctly predict the employees who didn't leave.

-   * True positives: The count of observations that a classifier correctly predicted as True (1) i.e. the classifier will correctly predict the employees who left.

-   * False positives: The count of observations that a classifier incorrectly predicted as True (1) i.e. the classifier will predict employees as left but in reality, who stayed.

-   * False negatives: The count of observations that a classifier incorrectly predicted as False (0).
-In this case, the classifier will incorrectly predict employees as stayed but in reality, who left.

-The False negatives may cause the company to spend more resources on an employee who decides to leave.
-The False positives may cause the company to think an employee will leave and won't put resources on this employee.
-False negatives will be worse for the company, false positives will be worse for employees.

 ## Summary of model results